Permissions & Your Data

 • We don't track what you're asking Steve for

-• We don't track the Skills that you create
+• We don't track the Agents that you create

 • We don't store your API Keys on our servers